Knowledge Base Sections ▾

 Step 3.
 Buying GNK.
 Go to the GNK/USDT pair page.
 There are two main types of orders here:

 - Market order — buying right now at the current best price in the order book.
-Simple, fast, but for large amounts, you might "eat" through the order book and buy at a higher average price.
+Simple, fast, but for a large amount, you might “eat through” the order book and buy at a higher than average price.

-- Limit order — you specify the price at which you are willing to buy, and the order will execute when the market reaches it.
-You control the price, but the execution is not instantaneous.
+- Limit order — you specify the price at which you are ready to buy, and the order will execute when the market reaches it.
+You control the price, but execution is not instantaneous.

 Specify the amount of GNK or USDT, check the total cost including fees, and confirm the order.
 After execution, GNK will appear in your exchange balance.